Dagný Brynjarsdóttir: Early life

 Dagný started playing football when she was six years old, with her first club, KFR from Hella and Hvolsvöllur.
 She played for them in 2006 as they competed in a joint effort with Ægir from Þorlákshöfn.
-Since 2007 she has played for Valur from Reykjavík in the best women's league in Iceland, Úrvalsdeild.
+From 2007 to 2013 she played for Valur from Reykjavík in the best women's league in Iceland, Úrvalsdeild as it was then called.

 In 2011 Dagný began attending Florida State University and began playing for Florida State Seminoles.
 She returned to Iceland to play for Valur during the summer months.

 College career

 Florida State Seminoles

-Dagný attended Florida State University where she was a four-year starter from 2011–2014 for the Seminoles in the midfielder position.
+Dagný attended Florida State University where she was a four-year starter from 2011 to 2014 for the Seminoles in the midfielder position.
 She helped lead the Seminoles to a national championship in 2014.
 Dagný holds the school record for 19 game-winning goals and is second in total goals (44), shots (232), and points (111).
 She was a first team All-American in 2014 and the runner-up for the MAC Hermann Trophy, given annually to the best college female soccer player.
 She was named Soccer America 2014 Women's Player of the Year.
 She was also named as a first team Scholar All-American by the National Soccer Coaches Association of America.